 - Don’t get competitive – just because he turned in 30 review comments on your test cases, don’t try to beat it.

 - Give reasons to back your comments

-a) Once all the changes are incorporated, version saved, give the review process a sign off and move on to using the document for what it was created for.
+#1) Once all the changes are incorporated, version saved, give the review process a sign-off and move on to using the document for what it was created for.

-No, review does not have to happen over and over again.
+No, a review does not have to happen over and over again.
 It is a quality control activity that focuses on verifying if the testing aides are created right or not.
-As always, zero defect documents are impossible.
+As always, zero-defect documents are impossible.
 So a reasonable level of review- one time by a peer is acceptable.